 The Sea Dogs have added additional entrances, for a total of four, to the ballpark for the 2021 season to help maintain physical distancing.
 Fans will be assigned specific entrances where they will enter and exit the ballpark from.
 The entrances will be marked on their ticket.
 Traffic flow will be marked with arrows with staff monitoring proper flow and distance between groups.

 Seats have been laid out throughout the ballpark in pods of 2-8 seats.
 Each pod is located at least six feet from the next pod.
 In addition, nowhere in the ballpark will one seating pod need to walk through another pod.
-The Sea Dogs have utilized the end of rows and only used the middle of rows when we aren’t using the end of those same rows.
-This will again minimize the chance of getting within six feet of any fan.
+The Sea Dogs have utilized the end of rows and only used the middle of rows when the end of those same rows aren't being used.
+This will, again, minimize the chance of getting within six feet of any other fan.
 Fans must buy the entire pod of seats.
-Any separating seat that is not part of a pod will be tied up so it can’t be used.
+Any separating seat that is not part of a pod will be tied up, so it can’t be used.